|Last Update||Nov 9, 2021|

 A dedicated log viewer may have a limited amount of languages and frameworks supported.
 Ultimately, this can result in viewers that are less flexible than text editors.
 I can view logs from almost any program with Notepad, which is why it’s so ubiquitous.
 But, the payoff is a tool that can breakdown the details of your logs in a way that can’t be replicated with Notepad ++ and regular expressions.

 2. Do I want log monitoring and analysis features?

 Your log files can be useful outside of active troubleshooting.
 They can be used to trigger notifications through email or messaging applications.
-Your logs may even contain additional information you can use to track metrics like adoption rate for your software.
-These aren’t the first use cases you may think of when you think about log files (I certainly didn’t) but they are the kind of features that make a log viewer useful beyond pure troubleshooting situations.
+Your logs may contain additional information you can use to track metrics like the adoption rate for your software.
+These aren’t the first use cases you may think of when you think about log files (I certainly didn’t), but they are the kind of features that make a log viewer useful beyond pure troubleshooting situations.
 Even if a log isn’t indicating an application defect, long query times or high memory usage could indicate a problem with the application environment that you may not have caught otherwise.

 Can a text editor aggregate your log data into useful charts or graphs?

 3. What is the scope of my application?

-Is the application running just locally, or across many networks across many machines?
+Is the application running locally or across many networks across many machines?

 The larger the scope of your application, the more you should consider a centralized log management system.
 One of the reasons I was using notepad early in my career was because it was the default program on production, and I wanted to spend as little time there as possible.

-If I had a centralized logging system, I wouldn’t have had to spend any time on production to view any logs and I would have also had a better log viewer in the process.
+If I had a centralized logging system, I wouldn’t have had to spend any time on production to view any logs.
+Also, I would have had a better log viewer in the process.